Home

 Using a good quality light filler, makes applying a very thin coat easy and the better stuff sands much easier.

-Using a light touch and finer grade sandpaper with your long board hand sander, quickly removes the excess filler and removes the very fine low spots ( see the light yellow/green areas) that would otherwise show in your final paint.
+Then, using a light touch and finer grade sandpaper with your long board hand sander, you can quickly remove the excess filler and erase the very fine low spots ( see the light yellow/green areas) that would otherwise show in your final paint.

 For those last small pin holes or scratches, it's time for "icing", an even finer, almost liquid glaze filler.